 A Nov.
 28 fundraising letter on behalf of the Crisis Center of Dodge City documented over 650 services to victims of abuse to that date in 2012.
 The center averages two new clients per day and was occupied for 541 bed nights and experiencing a significant increase as the holidays approached.

 The letter asks people to consider a significant membership donation for the year.

 "The Crisis Center's other funding sources have been slashed dramatically as the state of Kansas suffers from a significant shortfall in tax collection.
 These shortfalls are affecting state programs aimed at local safety initiatives and victims' rights and protection.
 All of this is occurring in an atmosphere at a time when the incidence of sexual assault and domestic violence are on the rise," wrote Onna Gebhart, president of the center's board of directors.

-Page 2 of 2 - The national United Way organization has begun to focus less on setting and achieving fundraising goals and more on increasing the number of people affected by partner agencies.
+The national United Way organization has begun to focus less on setting and achieving fundraising goals and more on increasing the number of people affected by partner agencies.

 "Our focus is on three areas: education, income and health," Ausmus said.

 "When you support United Way, you're not just making a donation to one agency, you're supporting all of our partner agencies," she said.